LarsChrWiik/Notes/books/the_lean_startup/README.md

 **Concierge MVP**: Find early adopters.
 Make their experience as good as possible.
 And focus on what the customers actually do, not what they say.

 Test whether the customers will return and whether there is something wrong with the product.
-Figure out what is wrong and make a choice - either **improve the issues**, or **pivot** he product.
+Figure out what is wrong and make a choice - either **improve the issues**, or **pivot** the product.

 ### The feedback loop